tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Don't you want to know what's in there?"

 "I know what's in there," Cecile said.
 "Mold.
 Asbestos.
-Teenagers from another school."
+Teenagers from another school or squatters."

 "I'm going," Summer ignored her.
 "Anyone who wants to come can come."